glm-tools/pyglmnet/paper/paper.md

    linear and logistic regression.

 [Pyglmnet] is a response to this fragmentation.
-The table below compares pyglmnet with existing libraries as of this writing.
+More specifically, we offer
+users the ability to combine different types of regularization with different noise distributions in the GLMs.
+Particularly noteworthy is the implementation of a generalized form of elastic net regularization that include generalized L2 and L1 penalties (Tikhonov regularization and Group Lasso, respectively).
+The table below compares Pyglmnet with existing libraries as of release version 1.1.

 |                    | [pyglmnet] | [scikit-learn] | [statsmodels] |   [lightning]   |   [py-glm]    | [Matlab]|   [glmnet] in R |
 |--------------------|:----------:|:--------------:|:-------------:|:---------------:|:-------------:|:-------:|:---------------:|